-Options for the Strategy Map A Strategy Map can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the strategy map.
+Usage of the Strategy Map The Strategy Map is used to model the key strategic goals that an organization or management team intend to achieve.
+Elements in each of the four perspectives can be linked to other elements in the repository to show how they could be implemented at a business, application or technology level.
+Options for the Strategy Map A Strategy Map can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the Strategy Map.
 There are three Patterns available, ranging from a very simple expression with a single element in each perspective to a completely worked expression with multiple elements in each perspective.
 A toolbox provides a range of additional elements and relationships to extend the base maps created using the Patterns.

+Learn more about the Strategy Map

 Strategy Map

 Tagged Values

 Getting to know the Tagged Values

 Introducing the Tagged Values

 Tagged Values are one of the Unified Modeling Language's built-in extension mechanisms.
 They provide a useful and productive way of adding extra properties to elements, attributes, operations or connectors; just as you would add an additional column in your favorite spreadsheet.
 They have a Tag name and a Value, and additional Notes.
 You can use a wide range of user interface controls to assist users when entering a value for the tag, such as drop downs, spin controls, date and color pickers, and more.

 There are a variety of properties available for elements in the Repository, including name, notes, status, author and version.
 Even with these properties available, it is likely that an analyst will need to add additional properties in some situations, and the Tagged Values facility is an easy to use and productive mechanism for working with these properties.
+Where to find Tagged Values Defining Tagged Values Ribbon: Configure > Reference Data > UML Types > Tagged Value Types Using Tagged Values Ribbon: Start > Desktop > Design > Properties > Tags